Frequently Asked Questions (FAQ)

 Do I have to go through DSS for guardianships?

-If the child is committed to foster care, BCDSS will facilitate the guardiianship through Juvenile Court located at 300 N Gay Street Baltimore, MD 21202.
+If the child is committed to foster care, BCDSS will facilitate the guardianship through Juvenile Court located at 300 N. Gay St., Baltimore, MD 21202.
 Juvenile Court conducts all court hearings for children committed to BCDSS.
-The child’s case management team will work towards a permanent home for the child to exit foster care.
+The child’s case management team will work towards a permanent home for the child to safely exit foster care.

 Can I get guardianship without DSS?